vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

 1. Expand **Advanced**.
-2. In the **CPU reservation** text box, leave the default value of 1, or optionally enter a limit of between 1 and 9779 MHz.
+2. In the **CPU reservation** text box, leave the default value of 1, or optionally enter a limit of between the minimum and maximum shown.

 #### vic-machine Option

 `--cpu-reservation`, `--cpur`

-Specify a limit of between 1 and 9779 MHz.
+Specify a limit in MHz.
 If not specified, `vic-machine create` sets the reservation to 1.

 <pre>--cpu-reservation 1024</pre>